Glazed Vegan Seitan Turkey Roast

 Whether you’re celebrating the holidays or just making a vegetarian Sunday roast, all your favorite classic vegan Thanksgiving dishes would be perfect to pair with this entrée.
 Some ideas include:

 Glazing a roast is a great way to add flavor, color, and lock in moisture, but it’s technically an optional step.
-While it’s highly recommended for the best eating experience, you might want to skip it if you’re watching your sugar intake, plan on pairing it with other particularly sweet sides, or (let’s be honest) just don’t want to dirty another single dish.
+While it’s highly recommended for the best eating experience, you might want to skip it if you’re watching your sugar intake or plan on pairing it with other particularly sweet sides.

 flower icon